 When looking for organic cotton products, certifications can serve as important indicators.
 They let us know that cotton is fair trade cotton and toxic or chemical-free.
-These also indicate that the cotton is grown using natural and responsible production systems.
+These also indicate that eco-friendly cotton is grown using natural and responsible production systems.

-This entails the process of converting cotton bolls into the fiber.
+This entails the process of converting cotton bolls harvest from the organic cotton plant into the fiber.
 Once the farmers pick the cotton bolls, they deliver these bolls to a ginning factory.

 The factory workers pass the fibers through a range of machines which turn these fibers into soft and delicate finished yarn.
 When this process converts the cotton into knitted cotton fabric, the dyeing process comes next.

 Apart from the negative effect on the environment, this also goes on to affect people, that is, consumers.
-This is because a significant portion of the harmful chemicals in the dyes linger on the textiles and products, which, in turn, can trigger skin reactions.
+This is because a significant portion of the harmful chemicals in the dyes lingers on the textiles and products, which, in turn, can trigger skin reactions.

 Some of these natural dyes include turmeric, organic indigo, and onion shells.
 These come from nature and are therefore eco-friendly and safe for the environment and planet.
 Once the dyeing process is complete, they send the textiles to the garment factory.

 Here, the textiles are now ready to be constructed into clothes and other products.
 The textile workers cut, sew, and stitch the finished cotton according to the required designs from each fashion company.

-From the early 1990s, we began to see the rise in certified manufacturing and consumption of this fiber and fabric.
+From the early 1990s, we began to see a rise in certified manufacturing and consumption of this fiber and fabric.
 This came about when pioneers in Turkey and the United States (US) created markets for organically grown cotton.

 In the beginning, producers brought these textiles, in a limited number, to the market.
 This consisted of 100% certified organic cotton products that were sold in health food and natural textile stores.

 In 1992, designers and companies began to launch more fashionable eco-friendly materials.
 This was motivated mainly by the low-environment impact of textiles.
 People (customers) and the fashion industry at large started gaining environmental awareness about clothing and textile production.

 In the second part of the 1990s, the quality, design, and color options of organic cotton products improved significantly.
 Manufacturers expanded the materials and yarn options available.
 This led to manufacturers also improving the quality of organic cotton textiles for sale to customers.

 By the 2000s, companies began to brainstorm new ways to increase demand and production.
 When people started getting more concerned about ethical issues like child labor, living wages, and sweatshops, brands started paying attention.

 In the US especially, those companies that had international operations were increasingly concerned about their brand image.
 Some of them started realizing that including ‘organics’ in their offerings would boost their brand image and value.

 There were also other issues, such as the ample supply that was required and other risks.
 This brought about a blending program.
-Manufacturers were mixing organic cotton with other fibers such as conventional cotton or other yarns.
+Manufacturers were mixing organic cotton with other fibers, such as conventional cotton or other yarns.
 This helped to reduce costs and increase sales.

 By 2006, many clothing companies started launching organic cotton conversion programs, following in the footsteps of brands like Nike.
 The demand for organic cotton is now increasing.
 We can see 100% organic cotton products in boutiques, fashion fairs, online stores, and other shops.

-During the manufacturing of conventional cotton fibers, farmers require a large amount of pesticides and insecticides.
+During the manufacturing of normal cotton fibers, farmers require a large number of pesticides and insecticides.
 They use these to increase yield and prevent pests.
-These pesticides and other chemicals are toxic to the environment and harmful to the workers’ health.
+These pesticides and other chemicals are harmful substances toxic to the environment and harmful to workers’ health.

-This includes systems that replenish soil fertility, using natural water from the rain and non-toxic materials.
-Some certifications include Global Organic Textile (GOTS), Oeko-Tex Standard 100, Fair Trade, and Organic Cotton Standard.
+This includes systems that replenish soil fertility, using natural water from rain and non-synthetic pesticides.
+Some sustainable fabric certifications include Global Organic Textile (GOTS), Oeko-Tex Standard 100, Fair Trade, and Organic Cotton Standard.
 Global Organic Textile (GOTS) is the “worldwide leading textile processing standard for organic fibers.”

 Textile Exchange analyzed the lifecycle of organic cotton.
 The findings revealed that the farming method is significantly more sustainable than conventional cotton farming.
 Textile Exchange also revealed that it is less likely to contribute to acidification and global warming.

 MUD Jeans is a denim clothing brand prioritizing circular design and simplicity.
-This brand uses GOTS certified organic cotton and recycled cotton as the two main fabrics in its products.
+This brand uses GOTS-certified organic cotton and recycled cotton as the two main fabrics in its products.

 This brand creates timeless and eco-friendly pieces that are handmade by artisans.
 Indigenous offers 100% organic cotton pieces for sale.

-This brand uses GOTS certified organic cotton in its sustainable pieces.
+This brand uses GOTS-certified organic cotton in its sustainable pieces.
 Organic Basics provides essentials and activewear.

-Compared with organic cotton, the bamboo fabric is more absorbent with its moisture-wicking properties.
+Compared with organic cotton, bamboo fabric is more absorbent with its moisture-wicking properties.
 This is why sustainable activewear brands often use it.

 Fair Trade supports producers and promotes global trade.
 It relies on the principle of paying premium prices to farmworkers and producers.
 Organic cotton, however, is mainly focused on low-impact processing and the quality of the finished material.